Bank of America (BAC) Receives a Buy from RBC Capital

-RBC Capital analyst Gerard Cassidy maintained a Buy rating on Bank of America (BAC) on September 28 and set a price target of $28.00.
-The company’s shares closed last Tuesday at $23.77.
+In a report released yesterday, Anke Reingen from RBC Capital maintained a Buy rating on Bank of America (BAC), with a price target of $28.00.
+The company’s shares closed last Friday at $24.21.

-According to TipRanks.com, Cassidy is a top 100 analyst with an average return of 20.6% and a 72.5% success rate.
-Cassidy covers the Financial sector, focusing on stocks such as JPMorgan Chase & Co., Fifth Third Bancorp, and Goldman Sachs Group.
+According to TipRanks.com, Reingen is a 1-star analyst with an average return of -4.3% and a 42.9% success rate.
+Reingen covers the Financial sector, focusing on stocks such as JPMorgan Chase & Co., Goldman Sachs Group, and Deutsche Bank AG.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bank of America with a $28.14 average price target, which is a 17.3% upside from current levels.
-In a report issued on September 13, Credit Suisse also maintained a Buy rating on the stock with a $31.00 price target.
+Currently, the analyst consensus on Bank of America is a Moderate Buy with an average price target of $28.29, representing a 19.7% upside.
+In a report issued on September 28, Oppenheimer also maintained a Buy rating on the stock with a $37.00 price target.

 See today’s analyst top recommended stocks >>